 ) for invocation arguments, and

-} for lists—all have slight color differences between different group pairs, with three alternating colors representing levels of nesting.
-In the default color style, the first bracket for a group will be a bright light green, the next will be a slightly darker green, and the next will be darker still.
-Each matching closing bracket will have a matching color, so you can tell at a glance which brackets match.
+} for lists—all have slight color shading between different group pairs, with three alternating shades representing levels of nesting.
+In the default color style, the first bracket for a group will be a bright light green, the next will be a medium green, and the next will be a dark green and then it repeats: bright, medium, dark, bright, medium, dark.
+Each matching closing bracket should have a matching color, so you can tell at a glance which brackets match.

-When you type class names into a SkookumIDE workbench or editor window, valid (known) classes will be colored default yellow, while invalid (unknown) classes will be colored default orange.
-This catches class name typos as they are being written—and more importantly, it adds a refreshing default citrus ambiance to your code.
+When you enter class names into a SkookumIDE Workbench or Editor widget, valid (known) classes will be colored yellow, while invalid (unknown) classes will be colored orange.
+This catches class name typos as they are being written – and more importantly, it adds a refreshing citrus ambiance to your code.